jacobxperez/rams/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 <!--
-## How to reproduce the bug
+## How to reproduce this bug

-Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Describe to your best of your knowledge how to reproduce this bug.
 -->

 <!--